sfvicente/BlazorBestPracticesAndGuidelines/README.md

 # Blazor | Best Practices and Guidelines

-A collection of best practices and guidelines for Blazor.
+A collection of best practices and guidelines for Blazor application development.

 ### Table of Contents
 <br>